-Everything You Need to Know About Merchant Service Fees and How They Work
+Everything You Need To Know About Merchant Service

 Credit card payments are still the preferred payment option for consumers even though card usage has been slowly declining.
 A 2021 Federal Reserve Bank of Atlanta study found that 79% of consumers had at least one credit card last year.
 That’s the highest percentage since they began conducting surveys in 2008.